 - PowerPoint: for creating the slides that back my videos.
 Check out this video to see what I mean (fast forward to the 1 minute 20 mark if you want to see the presentation in action!)
 Yes, yes, another Microsoft product, but it’s an oldie and a goodie.

-- iPhone 6: to record the video.
-All the videos on my site have been taken with an iPhone 6, on a tripod – simple!
+- iPhone: to record the video.
+All the videos in the original lessons in my online Library were taken with an iPhone 6, on a tripod – simple!

 - iMovie: to edit the videos.